 One of the largest trials underway is The National Institutes of Health (NIH) RECOVER Initiative, which aims to get a better understanding of long COVID, its symptoms, risk factors and underlying causes.

-Frank Schembri, MD, South Shore Health’s Chief of Pulmonary Medicine, discussed the NIH study and gave an update on the most recent clinical and research findings of PASC/long COVID, during a recent symposium of the Massachusetts Association of Cardiovascular & Pulmonary Rehabilitation.
+Frank Schembri, MD, South Shore Health’s Chief of Pulmonary Medicine, discussed the NIH study and gave and update on the most recent clinical and research findings of PASC/long COVID, at a symposium of the Massachusetts Association of Cardiovascular & Pulmonary Rehabilitation.

 Here are seven questions on long COVID that Dr. Schembri addressed in his presentation.